 Another way in which commercial collisions differ from your run-of-the-mill car accident is how they are subject to unique federal regulations.
 Truckers are subject to specific regulations that may not affect other drivers.
 These regulations, as detailed by the National Highway Traffic Safety Administration, include rules on the truck’s maintenance, pre-drive checks, and how long a trucker can drive until he or she must rest.

 If these regulations were not followed to the letter, resulting in driver fatigue and error, you may have a solid case.
 The best way to know is to contact a lawyer who is intimately familiar with Alabama driver fatigue case law.
-Call Norris’ accident attorneys in Birmingham, AL, for your free case consultation.
+Call Norris’ truck accident attorneys in Alabama for your free case consultation.

 What You Need to Prove

 In Alabama, the laws governing personal injury claims that involve large vehicles require that the victim be cleared of contributory negligence.
 This means that you must have been obeying the traffic laws completely when your collision with the large vehicle occurred.
 If you were going over the speed limit, driving under the influence, or doing something else that pins some of the blame on you, you will be unable to collect any compensation for your injuries, no matter how much the large truck driver was at fault.